NYRR events truly could not happen without our volunteers! There are many ways to get involved.

 Ten thousand volunteers work during the marathon and at related events in the week leading up to the race.
 The marathon is a success due to the hard work and dedication of our volunteers.
 Applications for Team Leaders to bring groups to volunteer at the 2013 ING New York City Marathon are available now.
 If you are interested in being a Team Leader, the first step is to complete an application, and we'll follow up with more information.
 E-mail your completed application to email@example.com or fax to 646-737-2261.
 Volunteer placement for groups will begin July 1 and volunteer registration for individuals will open August 1 and close in late September.
 If you have any questions please e-mail us at firstname.lastname@example.org.
 Please e-mail us if you would like to sign up for our volunteer e-newsletter.

 Runners Supporting Runners

 Everyone who volunteers will receive a T-shirt, and we often provide additional thank-you gifts.
-NYRR members who volunteer receive a credit toward the 9+1 program for guaranteed entry to the ING New York City Marathon.
+NYRR members who volunteer receive a credit toward the 9+1 program for guaranteed entry to the TCS New York City Marathon.
 All volunteer credits for 2013 count toward the 9+1 program.